rachel648/rachel648/README.md

 - 👋 Hi, I’m @rachel648
-- 👀 I’m interested in becoming a great software and web developer
+- 👀 I’m a great software and web developer
 - 🌱 I’m currently learning at KCAU
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking forward to collaborate on problem sloving
 - 📫 How to reach me rachelraqelmurithi@gmail.com

 <!---